reactioncommerce/reaction-docs/public-docs/tutorial.md

 This depends on what you want to do.
 If you want to largely change the look and feel of the application and not the way it functions you can read just the theming tutorial but generally we would recommend that anybody doing development with Reaction should read the entire plugin tutorial since most development with Reaction will take place within plugins.

-## What are some of the best tools when developing for Reaction?

-Most of the Reaction teams uses [Atom](https://atom.io/) and we have a section in the [style guide](styleguide.md) on how to customize it for working with Reaction.
-Also [RoboMongo](https://robomongo.org/) is a great tool for looking at your local database.
-Using and understanding the Meteor commands like `meteor shell` are also very handy.
-There are also a couple of Chrome extensions that allow you to inspect MiniMongo and Blaze templates.
-A search for MiniMongo or Meteor should help you find them.

 ## How do I create a custom theme?